ACKNOWLEDGEMENT OF THE LIMITS OF CONFIDENTIALITY

 This Forensic Psychological Evaluation is being conducted at the request of ______________________________________________ and is therefore somewhat different than other psychological services.
 It is important for you to understand how a forensic evaluation differs from more traditional psychological evaluations.

 In most cases, this evaluation is intended for use in some type of a legal proceeding.
 As such, the confidentiality of the evaluation and the results is determined by the rules of that legal system.
-If your attorney has requested this evaluation, he/she will receive a copy of my report and will control how it is to be used and who has access to it.
+If your attorney has requested this evaluation, s/he will receive a copy of my report and will control how the report is to be used and who will have access to it.